-But no one told you this and that thing on the wall, in the dark corner covered in dust and oily smudges with an old soda can sitting on it looks like it hasn’t been touched in months?
+But no one told you this or about that thing in the dark corner on the wall, covered in dust and oily smudges with an old soda can sitting on it, and looks like it hasn’t been touched in months?
 Maybe Years?
-Are that algae growing in there?
-Now someone is in desperate need to use it as the burning sensation grows but the water is rancid or worse, it’s empty!
-Now as the person in charge you’ll have an employee going to the E.R.
-OSHA forms to fill out and a possible fine to the company.
+Are those algae growing in there?
+Now, imagine someone is in desperate need to use it, as the burning sensation in their eyes grows but the water is rancid or worse, it’s empty!
+Now as the person in charge, you’ll have an employee going to the E.R., an accident report to complete and OSHA forms to fill out, and a possible fine to the company.
 Do you think the company really won’t throw YOU under the bus?

 You can prevent this scenario from occurring by adding to the checklist you’ve developed for yourself, the eye wash station.
-Begin and continue checking on a weekly basis that it activates as it’s suppose too and you can do it on your rounds.
+Begin and continue checking on a weekly basis that it activates as it’s supposed to and you can do it on your rounds.
 Monday, Wednesday it’s up to you.
-What ever works.
-Then add on your list to inspect the unit itself annually for any issues than can cause it from functioning correctly and document it.
+Whatever works.
+Then add to your list to inspect the unit itself annually for any issues that can cause it from functioning correctly and document it.
 Also make sure it’s in a well-lit area along with a highly visible sign, “Eye wash station”.
 There are several types available but they all must wash both eyes simultaneously no more than 8″ above the spray heads, which themselves should be protected from any airborne contaminants.
-If it’s a wall mount or other without plumbing, you need to treat the water and change it on a routine basis to ensure everyones safety.
-See the manufacturers guidelines on what they recommend.
+If it’s a wall mount or other without plumbing, you need to treat the water and change it on a routine basis to ensure everyone’s safety.
+See the manufacturers’ guidelines on what they recommend.

 OTHER TYPES OF EYE WASH STATIONS